How did Tanqueray become one of the highest selling gin brands in the world?

 Guinness acquired Distillers in 1986.

 John P Tanqueray retired as commercial director of Tanqueray Gordon in 1989.

 Guinness merged with Grand Metropolitan in 1997 to form Diageo.
 The combination of two spirits giants left the company with an excess of productive capacity.
-As a result the Laindon distillery was closed with the loss of 220 jobs in 2000, and all production was relocated to Cameronbridge, Scotland.
+As a result, the Laindon distillery was closed with the loss of 220 jobs in 2000, and all production was relocated to Cameronbridge in Scotland.

-Tanqueray held over 50 percent of the US gin market in 2002.
+Tanqueray held over 50 percent of the United States gin market in 2002.